ArghyaChatterjee/PnP-Tutorial/README.md

 > We assume an *ideal pinhole camera* (no lens distortion)
 > and the **principal point** is exactly at the image center.

-If you’re unfamiliar with these concepts, see the author’s upcoming post on *Single View Geometry*.

 ---

 ## 🔢 Solution Steps